rjdeliveryomaha/courierinvoice/README.md

   + If display is "chart" data will be displayed for the period between the current date and the pervious ` allTimeChartLimit ` months.

 ## Public Methods:

+` $handler->ticketLookup() ;`

+Uses a ticket number to get ticket timing information.

+Returns a JSON encoded string.

+The object will have the property ` queryError ` if there was a problem with the query or if the tickets ` Charge ` property is 0 (canceled).

+If no error and ` Charge ` does not equal 0 the object will have the following properties:

+- Charge

+  Integer

+  The values of the ` Charge ` property for the queried ticket.

+- pTimeStamp

+  String

+  The values of the ` pTimeStamp ` property for the queried ticket in the format ` d M Y \a\t h:i A ` or "Pending" if the value is ` NULL `.

+- dTimeStamp

+  String

+  The values of the ` dTimeStamp ` property for the queried ticket in the format ` d M Y \a\t h:i A ` or "Pending" if the value is ` NULL `.

+- d2TimeStamp

+  String

+  The values of the ` d2TimeStamp ` property for the queried ticket in the format ` d M Y \a\t h:i A `, "Pending" if the value is ` NULL ` or "Not Scheduled" if ` Charge ` is not 6 or if ` Charge ` is 7 but ` d2SigReq ` is not 1.

 ` $handler->handleSearch(); `